top of page

 Title: Supporting the Caregiver in working with Complex Trauma

 The need for the therapist to be well supported in trauma work is generally accepted at a theoretical level.
 However in practice the level of support available for many therapists falls woefully short of what is needed, both for their own well-being and for that of their clients.
+This presentation examines what support is necessary for the caregiver to create the sense of safety without which trauma therapy cannot be successful and reflects on the significant changes in practice that are required in order to provide this level of support for therapists.

 Michael Guilding is a psychotherapist and trainer.
 After a career in senior management in Royal Mail, Michael retrained as a therapist and worked in private practice for 25 years, and for over a decade in the NHS, where he was Head of Primary Care Counselling within the York and Selby NHS trust.
 For a number of years his clinical supervisor was Dr Una McCluskey of the University of York who introduced him to her own work on therapeutic attunement and to the work of Dorothy Heard and Brian Lake on adult attachment.
 This sparked his interest in the biological fear-system and its impact on our patterns